 This course is a study of the types of literature designed especially for students in elementary, intermediate, and middle schools.
-Prerequisites: English 101, Humanities 200-201.
 (Fall; Spring; Summer)

 ENGL 627.
-Literature for Adolescents
+Young Adult Literature

-This course acquaints prospective and in-service teachers with a wide variety of good literature that is of interest to adolescents.
-Emphases are on thematic approach to the study of literature, book selection, and motivation of students to read widely and independently with depth and understanding.
-Prerequisite: English 101, 200, and 201 or graduate standing.
-(Fall)
+Credit 3 (3-0) This course acquaints prospective and in-service teachers with a wide variety of good literature that is of interest to young people.
+Emphases are on thematic approaches to the study of literature, book selection, and motivation of students to read widely and independently with depth and understanding.
+(Fall, Spring, Summer)